hearhellacopters/bireader/README.md

 Parse a string in any format.
 Be sure to use options object for formatting unless using a preset.
 Strings with larger than 1 byte character reads can use ``be`` or ``le`` at the end for little or big endian.

-Presents include C or Unicode, Ansi and muliple pascals.
+Presents include C or Unicode, Ansi and multiple pascals.

 <table>